nkanyang/data-process-cli/README.md

 ```

 ### Examples

+The data file used in the exmples contains about 1.5 million records.

 #### Example 1: Revenue Cost and Profit
 Get Total Revenue, Cost and Profit for each region and item type.